on June 2, 2021 (last modified on April 5, 2022) • 16 minute read

 For some folks, bidding will be a back-and-forth between cost-focused and conversion-focused strategies.
 Think about your individual campaign goals and overarching objectives as you switch up your bidding methods.

 Another incredibly important piece of the bidding puzzle to review is your individual testing results.
 Advice and best practices make great starting points for a strategy, but at the end of the day, your results will be unique from everyone else’s.
-Testing and data should form the basis for your bidding tactics.
+Testing and data from your paid ads dashboard should form the basis for your bidding tactics.

 A few respondents had different opinions on the best bidding style for Facebook ads, but they all came to their conclusions based on rigorous testing.
 They recommend that you test as much as you can, too.